horeah/PyCmd/README.txt

  b.
 Command suggestions
-    - automatically suggest commands from history or from available completions (accept with Right/End or partially with Ctrl-Right; or Emacs-style)
+    - automatically suggest commands from history or from available
+      completions:
+        - accept with Right/End
+        - accept partially with "forward-word" (Ctrl-Right etc.)
+        - accept & run with Ctrl-Enter

  b.
 Command history
     - the history is persistent across PyCmd sessions